When is the underlying space of an orbifold a manifold?: The singular role of the Poincar e groups

+for all $G$-modules $M$.
+(In fact, this element $u$ is invertible in the so-called \emph{Tate cohomology ring} of $G$, and the existence of such a $u$ is usually taken as the definition of $d$-periodic cohomology \cite{MR1324339,MR0077480}).

+In the following the (trivial) coefficient ring $\Z$ is understood if not specified otherwise.
+The next proposition can be applied in the situation of Theorem \ref{thm:Sjerve} to the action of the deck transformation group on $S^n$, and in the situation of Proposition \ref{prp:char_sl_homology} to the action of $G/N$ on $S^n/N$ by Lemma \ref{lem:characterization_of_homology_manifolds}, $(ii)$. \begin{prp} Let $X$ be a compact topological space homeomorphic to an $n$-dimensional simplicial complex, and let $G \curvearrowright X$ be a free action of a finite group $G$.
+Assume that $H_*(X)=H_*(S^n)$ and that the action of $G$ on $H_n(X)$ is trivial.
+Then we have

+and $G$ has $(n+1)$-periodic cohomology. \end{prp} \begin{proof} We sketch an argument from \cite{MR1324339} which proves the claim in the case in which $X$ is a simplicial complex on which $G$ acts simplicially and regularly (cf. Section \ref{sub:ad_triangulations}).
+We give a reference for another argument in the general case.
+Note however that, in the situation in which we apply the present proposition, namely to the action of $G/N$ on $S^n/N$ for some finite subgroups $N\triangleleft G < \Or_{n+1}$, the additional assumptions can be easily arranged (cf. Section \ref{sub:ad_triangulations}).

-and $\Gamma$ has periodic cohomology. \end{prp} \begin{proof} Writing $C_*=C_*(X)$ we have an exact sequence of $\Gamma$-modules
+Let $C_*=C_*(X)$ be the chain complex of the simplicial complex $X$.
+We have an exact sequence of $G$-modules

-where each $C_i$ is free and the $G$-action on $\Z$ is trivial.
-Therefore, we can splice together an infinite number of copies of this sequence to obtain a periodic and complete resolution of $\Z$ over $\Z[\Gamma]$.
-Hence, $\Gamma$ has periodic cohomology.
-Because of $C_*(X/\Gamma)=C_*(X)_{\Gamma}$ the claim on $H_i(\Gamma)$ follows, too. \end{proof}
+where each $C_i$ is free, the $G$-action on the two copies of $\Z$ is trivial, the map $\Z \To C_n$ sends $1\in \Z$ to a generator of the cycle subgroup of $C_n$ and $\varepsilon$ is the augmentation map.
+Splicing together an infinite number of copies of this sequence yields a periodic free resolution of $\Z$ over $\Z G$, see \cite[I.6]{MR1324339}.
+In particular, $G$ has periodic cohomology by Theorem \ref{thm:Artin-Tate}, $(i)$, and the claim on the (co)homology groups of $X/G$ follows because there are isomorphisms of chain complexes $C_*(X/G)\cong\Z\otimes_{\Z G} C_*(X)$ and $C^*(X/G)\cong\mathrm{Hom}_{\Z G}(C_*(X),\Z))$ \cite[Prop.~II.2.4]{MR1324339}.